voldigoanos/Voldigo-v1/README.md

     - name: Start application with timeout
       run: |
-        timeout 14520s npm run zokou
+        timeout 14520s npm run voldigo

  ```

 ## Contributions 🤝

-Contributions to Zokou are welcome!
+Contributions to Voldigo are welcome!
 If you have ideas for new features, improvements, or bug fixes, feel free to open an issue or submit a pull request. 🙌

 Special thanks to: